If you’re between the ages of 50 to 59 years old and considering life insurance, you’re going to require some special guidance.

 … it’s not as easy as just getting an online quote and applying to the #1 priced company.

 There are a few hurdles we’ll need to help you sidestep first.

 Many agents are severely limited in their life insurance options over age 50, especially if you have any health issues.
 Choose the wrong agent here, and you might end up overpaying or being denied coverage.

 You’re in the perfect place!

-In this guide, we’ll help you navigate the important considerations for life insurance in your 50’s, help you determine which type of coverage you need, and show you sample quotes at various amounts.
+In this guide, we’ll help you navigate the important considerations for life insurance in your 50’s, help you determine the best type of coverage for you, and show you sample quotes at various policy amounts.

 This will likely be the LAST policy you ever buy, so we need to get this right.

 Quick Guide to Life Insurance for 50 – 59 Years Old

 We believe this is the only guide you’ll need finding affordable life insurance over 50 or 55.
 As you’ll see, we not only share the cost of policies, but give you savings tips for the cheapest rates, and help you sidestep any problem areas.

 - What Type You Should Buy (based on your goals)